DagzTagz/grok-hypothesis-engine/README.md

 ### Option 2: Using Grok Build (for faster development)

-Since Grok Build (xAI’s open-source coding agent) is now available, many contributors are using it to help build and extend this project.
+Since Grok Build (xAI’s open-source coding agent) is now available, contributors are using it to help build and extend this project.

 ---